-Prior to purchasing Buttendorf's saloon in 1886, Frank Plackner was connected to the Carver Plow Works, perhaps plying his blacksmith skills.
+Prior to purchasing Buttendorf's saloon and wine hall in 1886, Frank Plackner was connected to the Carver Plow Works, perhaps plying his blacksmith skills.
+In the 1880s Frank Plackner was also a partner in a buthering business at an unknown location with August Kluge until the partnership was dissolved around April 1889 when Kluge moved to St. Paul.
 In 1894 Plackner went into a saloon partnership with Traugott Kemkes.
 The pub was called the North Star Saloon, probably a nod to the old Butendorf Star Saloon once in the same building, and by Dec.
 1895 Kemkes was running it all alone, selling choice wines, liquors, cigars, and lunch at all times.
-Plackner also served as Carver's police constable in the 1890s, and even served a stint as the Carver Justice of the Peace and was a member of Carver's German Reading Society.
+In 1896 Plackner did a number of jobs for the village of Carver including police work at the Carver County Fair in Carver in August and September, sidewalk work at the village hall, street and bridge repair, road work with a team of horses, policing Riverside Park, performing the village night watch, and painting in the Carver Creamery.
+Plackner also served as Carver's police constable in the 1890s, and even served a stint as the Carver justice of the peace and was a member of Carver's German Reading Society.
 By 1900 the Plackners had fully converted the saloon to a dwelling house, and Frank was running the ferryboat back and forth across the Minnesota River between Carver and Louisville.
-One of the Plackner daughters, Mary, was married to Carver blacksmith August Marose, and lived at lived next to the Marose blacksmith shop at 121 Main street West in Carver.
-Two of the Plackner sons, John and Frank Jr. worked across the street on Broadway at the Carver Creamery.
-As son John lit the creamery's early morning fires on Dec.
-3, 1900 he was injured by a gunshot from a tramp, who apparently was sleeping in the building.
-Frank and Anna Plackner are buried in the family grave in Carver's Mount Hope Cemetery.
+In 1896 and 1913 Plackner served as Carver's street commissioner.
+In 1903 Plackner did a number of odd jobs for the village of Carver, including scraping rust from the jail cells and painting them, painting the village hall roof, raising street lamps, cutting weeds on streets and alleys, painting the firehouse, and repairing sidewalks and cisterns.
+In 1907 and 1909 Plackner served as the Carver town constable.